-The decrease in energy in problem c relative to problem a is because the pressure changes can decrease in the former!
+The decrease in energy in problem (c) relative to problem (a) is because the pressure can change in (c)!
 A loss of pressure indicates less energy in the air molecules within the balloon, which translates to less energy transferred to the environment as the balloon inflates.